Predictive Process Model Monitoring using Recurrent Neural Networks: Evaluation

-Overall, there is a significant difference between the event logs in terms of generated constraints, which is mainly due to the number of traces.
-In Table \ref{tab:dec2vecfnw}, we see that the overlap is higher when more windows are used to divide a trace.
 Hence, the intuition holds that models tend to be more similar the closer they are in time.
 The shorter traces of BPI 2012 also have a higher overlap than the traces in the BPI 2017 event log.
 It will be interesting to see how this affects the results of the predictive models below, i.e., whether higher overlap leads to higher levels of accuracy/precision.
 In Table \ref{tab:dec2vecfws}, we see a similar effect: deriving (more) windows of length two results in higher overlap.

 The longer the traces and the more windows, the higher the overlap as well, however, this effect levels off quickly except for long windows (size 10).
 Again, it will be interesting whether this will affect the modelling step.